kilroy-code/distributed-security/README.md

 This is Javascript browser code that makes it easy for developers to correctly and safely...

-1. ... use the four standard cryptographic operations: encrypt, decrypt, sign, and verify.
+1. ... use the four standard cryptographic operations: **encrypt, decrypt, sign, and verify**.
-2. ... provide simple and secure key management to users.
+2. ... provide simple and secure **key management** directly to users.

-We take advantage of a number of separate APIs that all modern browsers now support, combined with a new approach to key management.
+We take advantage of a number of separate APIs that **all modern browsers now support**, combined with a **new approach to key management**.
 The result is that any Web applications can finally offer the long-promised benefits of cryptography:

 - No site logins needed.
 - A receipt for activity that proves who authorized the activity (by pseudonym), and when.
 - Private data that cannot be read by anyone other than the group for which it is intended, regardless of where it is stored.
 - All without dependendence on any centralized authority.

-While these benefits have been available in some installable apps, desktop browser extensions, and in blockchain, they are now available in ordinary _desktop and mobile_ web pages _with no operating or transaction costs_.
+While these benefits have been available in some installable apps, desktop browser extensions, and in blockchain, they are now available in ordinary **desktop and mobile web pages with zero operating or transaction costs**.

 We call it "distributed security" because: